roots started at the age of 13 with the acquisition of my first

 My love for the animal world is lifelong but the transition to photographing the animal kingdom really came after my first trip to Africa and the hugely fauna-rich plains of Kenya.
 The revelation that this was what I wanted to do was instant and the National Parks of Africa remain my biggest draw.
 However, Australia is a fantastic location for photography and having the opportunity to spend time with animals like koalas, kangaroos and wombats is very special to me.
 I now volunteer at a wildlife park which has helped me gain an even better understanding of my 'subjects'.

-Recent trips have include a third visit to Kangaroo Island (seals, koalas, 'roos and echidnas) and a few days back on Heron Island ( turtles and noddies).
+Recent trips have included a third visit to Kangaroo Island (seals, koalas, 'roos and echidnas) and a few days back on Heron Island ( turtles and noddies).
 The recent Tasmania trip was a huge success and some of the results can be seen on the images-mammals page.
 A wider selction of the pictures gained on this trip can be seen on the Alamy site, I hope you like them.
 Pictures from my African trips can be seen here.

 Apart from offering